 - Relax: Relax your mind and your body.
-Too much physical movement or mental anxiety can increase bleeding.
-Relax and sleep and recover.
+Too much physical movement or mental anxiety can increase blood pressure and bleeding.
+Relax, sleep and recover.
 Do not overexert.
-Do not analyze "results." - Gentle Movement is Important: Make sure to get out of bed and slowly walk around the room with some assistance to avoid lower leg blood clots.
+Do not analyze "results."
+Stay off Google and do not "research" anymore.
+Just relax. - Discomfort: Usually you will not be in severe pain but expect some discomfort and pressure.
+Expect snotty nose with lots of mucous and congested sinuses and even teeth ache and plugged up ears.
+Remind yourself you just had surgery.
+It will get better. - Gentle Movement is Important: Make sure to get out of bed and slowly walk around the room with some assistance to avoid lower leg blood clots.
 When in bed or on the couch, make sure to move your legs and ankles periodically.
 Take occasional deep breaths to keep your lungs clear. - Cold Compress: Use cold compresses on your eyes, cheeks, and forehead (not nose), without getting your nose cast wet.
 Twenty minutes on and 20 minutes off.
 First 3 days are the most crucial for icing. - Sleep: Sleep on your back with your upper body elevated about 45-60 degrees.
-Try using 4-5 pillows, an airplane neck pillow & a wedge pillow) or recliner.
+Try using 4-5 pillows, an airplane neck pillow & a wedge pillow or recliner.
 Do not sleep on your side.
 DO NOT SLEEP FLAT.
 Keeping your body more upright will minimize swelling.
-Do this for at least 1-2 weeks or even longer.
+Do this for at least 3-4 weeks or even longer.
 Lying flat will increase swelling and scar tissue. - Drip Pad: You will have some bloody drainage after surgery.
 Change your gauze drip pad as needed.
 It may be every 10-15 minutes at first but should slow down over the next 2 days.
-Use a fresh gauze with lots of Vaseline ointment on each new gauze.
-Do not use q-tips inside the nose the first 2 days.
-Ointment, ointment and more ointment on the drip pads! - Medications: Review Medications instructions and take them appropriately.
-Antibiotics start the night of surgery but steroids start the following day. - Cleaning of the Nose: If you have stopped actively bleeding, gently clean around your nostrils 4-6 times a day starting night after surgery with Hydrogen Peroxide soaked Q-tips.
-Apply a layer of ointment (prescribed) after each cleaning using clean Q-tips.
-Keep the nostrils clean and scab-free but do not go deep into the nose.
+Use a fresh gauze rolled up with a little Vaseline ointment on each new gauze to avoid gauze sticking to nose cast/tape. - Medications: Review Medications instructions and take them appropriately.
+Antibiotics start the night of surgery.
+Steroids start the following day. - Cleaning of the Nose: Gently clean your nostrils 3-6 times a day starting night of surgery with Hydrogen Peroxide soaked Q- tips.
+Apply a thin layer of Mupirocin (Bactroban) ointment (prescribed) after each cleaning using clean Q-tips.
+Keep the nostrils clean and scab-free but be gentle and do not go deep into the nose.
 We do not want the blood and mucous hardening and scabbing.
-Keep it moist.
-Lots of ointment.
 Do NOT go digging inside with the Q-Tip as you may stir up a nose bleed!
 Do this yourself.
 We do not want parents or anyone else doing this for you.
 You must do your own "Cleaning".
 Do not explore or look inside your nostrils.
-Please review cleaning video. - Cast: Do not cut, pull, or trim any part of the tape off the cast.
-Leave it alone.
-If it starts to come off, email us a photo.
-We may remove and re-tape your nose.
-If the skin becomes red or bumpy or increases in itchiness please let us know as this can be an allergic reaction to the tape. - Stitches: Do not cut, pick at, or try to remove the stitches.
-They are dissolvable and will dissolve on their own.
-Dr. Naderi may trim any irritating stitches at your post-op appointment.